Sendhuraan/JS_solutions/README.md

 ## This repo contains solutions for HTML CSS Javascript React Redux Node

 ## How to Run

-* Make sure that Node JS (v8.11.3) is installed.
+- Make sure that Node JS (v8.11.3) is installed
-* Clone the repository
+- Clone the repository

 ### Run Solution